param-valiathan/CUBE/README.md

 ## Overview

-CUBE integrates **DeepLabCut pose estimation** with unsupervised machine learning (UMAP + HDBSCAN + MLP classifier) to automatically segment, cluster, and analyze animal behavioral patterns from raw video recordings.
-The full pipeline runs from raw video to statistical reports without requiring any predefined behavioral categories.
+CUBE integrates **DeepLabCut pose estimation** with unsupervised machine learning (UMAP + HDBSCAN + MLP classifier) to automatically segment, cluster, and analyse animal behavioural patterns from raw video recordings.
+The full pipeline runs from raw video to statistical reports without requiring any predefined behavioural categories.

 **Key features:**
 - Batch DLC inference using the SuperAnimal quadruped model
 - Smart Adapt mode: adapts the model once on a representative video, then reuses weights for all videos
-- V2 multi-scale feature extraction with body-size normalization and angular body-axis features
+- V2 multi-scale feature extraction with body-size normalisation and angular body-axis features
 - Automatic HDBSCAN cluster sweep with DBCV-guided selection
+- Post-hoc Multinomial HMM wrapper that eliminates MLP state-flickering and enforces temporal consistency
 - Built-in validation layer (silhouette, UMAP trustworthiness, CV accuracy, DLC quality gates)
-- Interactive video annotation and behavioral analysis with group statistics and ethograms
+- Interactive video annotation and behavioural analysis with group statistics and ethograms
 - Session autosave — resume after a crash from the last completed step

 ---